Expertspost · Practical guides, researched and explained

 Specifics over vagueness

 Real model numbers, real settings, real steps.
 "Turn off background refresh" is useless without telling you exactly where the setting lives.
-I try to always tell you where.
+We always try to tell you where.

 Principle 06